Roger Y. Tsien: Early life

-Tsien was born to a Chinese American family in New York, in 1952.
-He grew up in Livingston, New Jersey and attended Livingston High School.
+Tsien was born to a Chinese American family in New York in 1952.
+He grew up in Livingston, New Jersey, and attended Livingston High School.
 Tsien traces his family ancestry to Hangzhou, China.
-His father Hsue-Chu Tsien, an MIT and Shanghai Jiao Tong University alumnus, was a mechanical engineer and had excelled academically, graduating at the top of his university class.
+His father Hsue-Chu Tsien, an MIT and Shanghai Chiao Tung University alumnus, was a mechanical engineer and had excelled academically, graduating at the top of his university class.

 Tsien suffered from asthma as a child, and as a result, he was often indoors.
 He spent hours conducting chemistry experiments in his basement laboratory.
 When he was 16, he won first prize in the nationwide Westinghouse Talent Search with a project investigating how metals bind to thiocyanate.

 Education

-Tsien attended Harvard College on a National Merit Scholarship, where he was elected to Phi Beta Kappa as a junior.
+Tsien attended Harvard College on a National Merit Scholarship and was elected to Phi Beta Kappa as a junior.
 He graduated summa cum laude with a Bachelor of Arts in chemistry and physics in 1972.
 According to his freshman-year roommate, economist and Iowa politician Herman Quirmbach, "It's probably not an exaggeration to say he's the smartest person I ever met ... [a]nd I have met a lot of brilliant people."